Afanc/colorizing_things/README.md

 ### What could be optimized/tested:

 - Add another self attention layer in the generator.
 That could help to generate more precise images.
 - Try to learn on a bigger dataset with less variance in the data.
-For example [CelebA](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html), this dataset has only faces and it has less structures to learn it could then learn more easily to reproduce the color.
+For example [CelebA] [http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html], this dataset has only faces and it has less structures to learn it could then learn more easily to reproduce the color.
 - The main limit dealing with generative model and machine learning in general is the computational power.
 Indeed, once a new model has been coded, practionners have to wait a lot of time before seeing results, so a more powerful GPU could help.
+And having more vram available could be of a great help.
 - Colorizing bigger images, use this network to color HD images (1024x1024).
-Using a [progressive growing GAN](https://arxiv.org/pdf/1710.10196.pdf) can be helpful to stabilize the learning process.
+Using a [progressive growing GAN] [https://arxiv.org/pdf/1710.10196.pdf] can be helpful to stabilize the learning process.
+- Implement a FID measure to help compare different networks, in the latter parts of the testing.

 ## Conclusion:
-By combining multiple features displayed by [add references here], we were able to come up with a generative network that yield satisfying colorization of 128x128 images.
+By combining multiple features seen in class and proposed by other authors, we were able to come up with a generative network that yield satisfying colorization of 128x128 images.
-However, multiple elements are left to be optimized as the results, in general, would definitely not convince a human eye.
+However, multiple elements are left to be optimized as the results, in general, would definitely not convince a human eye consistently :

 We were not able to make our network give satisfying results for all types of images.
 As such, the network seemed to either colorize mechanical structures (like cars, boats, planes) very well or, on the other hand, to excell at colorizing cats and dogs and other animals but seldom both categories convincingly.
 This could either suggest that our network was not complex enough to capture and remember enough features or that we were unable to train our discriminator to properly learn features of real data.